-As at 30 June 2021, no inventories are pledged as security for liabilities (2020: \$nil).
+As at 30 June 2023, no inventories are pledged as security for liabilities (2022: \$nil).
 However, some inventories are subject to retention of title clauses.

-10 Non-current assets held for sale
+10. Non-current assets held for sale

-PBE IFRS 5.6,15

-Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
+PBE IPSAS 1.132(c) Accounting policy PBE IFRS 5.6,15 Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
 Non-current assets held for sale are measured at the lower of their carrying amount and fair value less costs to sell.

-Any impairment losses for write-downs of non-current assets held for sale are recognised in surplus or deficit.

-Any increases in fair value (less costs to sell) are recognised up to the level of any impairment losses that have been previously recognised.

-Non-current assets held for sale (including those that are part of a disposal group) are not depreciated or amortised while they are classified as held for sale.
+PBE IFRS 5.20 Any impairment losses for write-downs of non-current assets held for sale are recognised in surplus or deficit.
+PBE IFRS 5.21 Any increases in fair value (less costs to sell) are recognised up to the level of any impairment losses that have been previously recognised.
+PBE IFRS 5.25 Non-current assets held for sale (including those that are part of a disposal group) are not depreciated or amortised while they are classified as held for sale.

+43 If there has been a reversal of a previous write-down, disclose the circumstances or events that led to the reversal of the write-down (PBE IPSAS 12.47(g)).
+An entity that applies the RDR is not required to disclose this information.

+10. Non-current assets held for sale (continued)